pansapiens/git-fork-recon/README.md

 ## Features

 - Intelligent analysis of fork networks using LLM-powered summaries
-- Filters and prioritizes forks based on:
-  - Number of commits ahead of parent
+- Filters and prioritizes forks based on number of commits ahead of parent, starts, recent activity, PRs.
+Ignores forks with no changes.
-  - Number of stars
-  - Recent activity
-  - Associated pull requests
-- Efficient local git analysis using remotes
+- Local caching of git repositories and forks as remotes
 - Detailed Markdown reports with:
   - Repository overview
   - Analysis of significant forks
   - Commit details and statistics
   - Links to GitHub commits and repositories

-## Configuration

-The following environment variables are required (can be provided via `.env` file):

-- `GITHUB_TOKEN`: GitHub API token for repository access
-- `OPENROUTER_API_KEY` or `OPENAI_API_KEY`: API key for LLM analysis
-- `CACHE_DIR` (optional): Directory for caching repository data (defaults to `~/.cache/git-fork-recon`)

-## Input

-- A starting Github repository

-## Output

-- A Markdown document summarising the changes and innovations from each of the the forked repositories, focusing on those with the most significant changes.
+  - Overall summary of changes and innovations highlighting the most interesting forks

 ## Installation